 Walk-in Service Only

-If you begin a case as the plaintiff, or are brought into a case as a defendant, and you do not have a lawyer representing you, then you are "pro se"; that is, you are representing yourself, and you are responsible for navigating the court system, following its rules and time deadlines, and learning what you need to do to accomplish your goals.
+If you begin a case as the plaintiff, or are brought into a case as a defendant, and you do not have a lawyer representing you, then you are "pro se;" that is, you are representing yourself, and you are responsible for navigating the court system, following its rules and time deadlines, and learning what you need to do to reach your goals.
 Without a lawyer, no one is going to do this for you.

-If you wish to represent yourself in a family law matter, the Family Law Self Help Center can help determine which family law forms are the most appropriate, help with the completion of the forms, provide information on how to navigate the system, and the law in general.
+If you wish to represent yourself in a family law matter, the Family Law Self Help Center can help determine which family law forms are the most appropriate, help with the completion of the forms, provide information on how to navigate the system, and explain the law in general.

-Please note that whether you receive advice, help with forms, or general information that applies to everyone, will depend first on your income eligibility using established state-wide income guidelines, and secondly, on the complexity of your case.
+Please note that whether you receive advice, help with forms, or general information that applies to everyone, will depend first on your income eligibility using established state-wide income guidelines, and second, on the complexity of your case.

 - DO NOT represent clients.